Gordan Food service (B2B eCommerce)

 Behavior: fallback suggestions, typo handling, category pivots, and clear recovery paths.

 Basic tips and category links.
+Feedback showed the experience still felt like a dead end.

 Tasks included misspelled queries, filtering, SKU searches, and empty-state recovery.